WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **managed policies can be applied to multiple identities at once**.
 There are 2 versions of managed policy: **customer managed policy** and **aws managed policy**.

 * there are 2 notable managed policies: **AdministratorAccess** and **PowerUserAccess (this is for developers)**

+##### SERVICE_PowerUser managed role

+- usually these roles allow to read & write but not delete operations

+* think pushing, pulling, creating with `CodeCommit` but not deleting branches.

+- **this very different than PowerUserAccess managed role**.
+This role allows for almost everything within every service.

 #### Inline vs Managed Policies